fackelm2/pomodoro_log/README.md

 pomobreaktime = 5       # set minutes for break time
 ```

-The script generates the log file "pomodoro.log" and write every second of the timer in this log.
+The script generates the log file "pomodoro.log".
-You can also evaluate the log later or use it as a working time log.
+You can use the log file as a working time log or evaluate your focus times.

 ## OBS configuration
 Start OBS an choose your "Szene" to add the pomodoro counter<br>